wp-plugins/event-calendar/readme.txt

  o Multi-day events are now supported.

- o Timezones are properly supported, so eveything works properly for those unforturnate people who don't live in the GMT timezone.
+ o Timezones are properly supported, so everything works properly for those unfortunate people who don't live in the GMT timezone.

  o Translations are now available in the following languages: